- Vol 1: General - Topics Chapters Overview

-- Notify Department of Interior (DOI - National Park Service) when a federal project may result in the loss or destruction of a historic or archaeological property.
+- Notify the Department of Interior (DOI - NPS) when a federal project may result in the loss or destruction of a historic or archaeological property.

 - DOI and/or FHWA may undertake survey or data recovery.

-Coordination and Consultation: Department of Interior (National Park Service) Departmental Consulting Archaeologist, State Historic Preservation Officer
+Coordination and Consultation: Department of Interior (NPS) Department Archaeologist, State Historic Preservation Officer

 Applicability: All federal agencies.

-General Procedures: The FHWA historic preservation procedures under the National Historic Preservation Act (Section 106) provides similar protection, so Moss-Bennett is not applied on FHWA projects.
+General Procedures: The FHWA historic preservation procedures under the National Historic Preservation Act (Section 106) provide similar protection, so Moss-Bennett is not applied on FHWA projects.

 Purpose: This act preserves and protects archaeological, historic and paleontological resources and requires the issuance of permits in order to excavate or remove any archaeological or paleontological resources from federal lands and tribal lands.
 Unauthorized activities are punishable by fine, imprisonment, or both.

 Applicability: Federal and Indian lands, including the National Park System, the National Wildlife Refuge System, and the National Forest System.

 General Procedures: Project proponents must apply to the federal land manager for a permit to excavate or remove archaeological resources or carry out activities associated with excavation or removal.